 Now you understand what it means "He made Him sin," that is to say He judged Him on the cross for our sin, not His own, He didn't have any.
 And the way I like to say it is, on the cross God treated Jesus as if He lived your life.
 That is a great truth.
 On the cross, God treated Jesus as if He lived my life.
 And God literally judged Jesus as if He were me.
 God punished Jesus for my sin.
 So I say on the cross God treated Jesus as if He lived my life.
 That's substitution.

-He couldn't come down just for the week-end.
+He couldn't just come down for the weekend.
 He couldn't just come down and die.
 That would be Him taking our place.
 He had to come down and live a perfect life so that we can take His place before God.
 And for a brief moment here it all comes into focus.
-"I'm not really your Son, Joseph Mary, God is My Father.
-I don't really belong in your house, I belong in My Father's house."
+"I'm not really your Son, Joseph, Mary.
+God is My Father.
+I don't really belong in your house.
+I belong in My Father's house."
 And here you see the wonder of divine Sonship.
-He is the true Son of God who delights to do His Father's will and who lived the perfect life that it might be accredited to the account of a worthless sinner for whom He died.
+He is the true Son of God who delights to do His Father's will and who lived a perfect life that it might be accredited to the account of a worthless sinner for whom He died.

 Well, what does that statement mean, verse 49?
 I'm going to try to plumb the depths of it next Sunday.
 Let's bow in prayer.